paolocaminiti/incremental-dom-jsonml/README.md

 - A nested array maps 1:1 with your DOM, which indeed really is an XML nested list.
 - Each array describes an element.
 - The head of each array is by convention the tag name.
-- An optional subsequesnt object will contain all the key value map of the attributes, if any.
+- An optional subsequesnt object will contain key value pairs for the attributes.
-- All following items in the array are children of the element, primitive values for text nodes, arrays again for elements.
+- All following items in the array are children of the element: arrays again for elements, everything else as text nodes.

 ##### Specific to this library:
-*head of the array* can contain css syntax for id and classes 'div#id.class1.class2' and defaults to DIV.
+*the head of the array* can contain css syntax for id and classes 'div#id.class1.class2' and defaults to DIV.
 Where present id and classes will be assigned as Incremental DOM static properties.

 *attributes's object key: value pairs* will be assigned as Incremental DOM dynamic properties.
-Here you can set dinamically the id and classes as { id: 'id', class: 'class1 class2', ... }.
+Here you can set dynamically the id and classes as { id: 'id', class: 'class1 class2', ... }.
 Incremental DOM will use String and Number as attributes, Object as an element property.

 *{ __key: value, ... }* assigns an Incremental DOM key to the element